 GAO recommends that CMS (1) request legislation to allow the RAs to conduct prepayment claim reviews, and (2) provide written guidance on calculating savings from prepayment reviews.
 The Department of Health and Human Services disagreed with the first recommendation, but concurred with the second.
 GAO continues to believe the first recommendation is valid as discussed in the report.

 For more information, contact Kathleen M. King at (202) 512-7114 or firstname.lastname@example.org.

 Recommendations for Executive Action

 Comments: In May 2016, we recommended that the Centers for Medicare and Medicaid Services (CMS) should seek legislative authority to allow the Recovery Auditors (RAs) to conduct prepayment claim reviews.
-The Department of Health and Human Services did not concur with this recommendation.
+The Department of Health and Human Services did not concur with this recommendation, and the President's fiscal year 2019 budget did not include a proposal for such authority.
 We continue to believe CMS should seek legislative authority to allow RAs to conduct these reviews.
 Until CMS seeks and implements this authority, it will be missing an opportunity to help identify improper payments before they are made.

 Recommendation: In order to better ensure proper Medicare payments and protect Medicare funds, CMS should seek legislative authority to allow the RAs to conduct prepayment claim reviews.

 Agency Affected: Department of Health and Human Services